-When we were kids, ice cream was a treat in the summertime.
-Occasionally, if we finished our dinners, then my dad would take us to Baskin Robins.
+When we were kids, ice cream was a treat during the summer.
+Occasionally, if we finished all of our dinner, then my dad would take us to Baskin Robins.
 Who didn’t love this spot with its 31 flavors?
-So many to choose from, so little time.
-My sisters and I would look for the most exotic, skipping over our beloved favorites chocolate or strawberry, for something more sophisticated.
-My dad on the other hand always picked vanilla, and if he were feeling completely crazy, he would opt for French vanilla.
-It would make us all laugh, every time.
+So many to choose from.
+So little time.
+My sisters and I would look for the most exotic, skipping over our beloved favorites of chocolate or strawberry.
+We wanted something more sophisticated and fancy.
+My dad on the other hand always picked vanilla.
+If he were feeling completely crazy, he would pick French vanilla.
+It made us laugh every time.
 This recipe for homemade vanilla ice cream is a classic, just like the scoops, my dad enjoyed so much.

-Now that I am older and wiser, I can appreciate a good vanilla ice cream, and I think we should all have one in our back pocket.
-At times it is nice for something familiar, and not fancy or exotic.
-Like last week when I made Lenny an overindulgent carrot cake for his birthday.
-Chocolate or wild raspberry would not have been the right choice.
-Homemade vanilla was perfect.
+Now that I am older and wiser, I can appreciate a good vanilla ice cream.
+I think we should all have a recipe for one in our back pocket.
+At times it is nice for something familiar, and not fancy.

-My opinion, this is the best homemade vanilla recipe I have ever had.
+This is the best homemade vanilla recipe I have ever made.
 This recipe is made with a creamy custard base that has flecks of delicious vanilla.
-Splurge on the ingredients, use a higher quality milk and cream than you would usually use, it is entirely worth it and takes this ice cream recipe to another level.
+Splurge on the ingredients, use higher quality milk and cream than you would usually use.
+It is entirely worth it and takes this ice cream recipe to another level.

 2 cups heavy cream

 Heat the cream and milk in a large saucepan over low heat, just until boiling.
 Remove from the heat.